TS-Reasoner: Aligning Time Series Foundation Models with LLM Reasoning

 Our training process consists of two sequential stages: the first stage aligns time series data with the LLM to establish a foundational understanding of temporal-textual relationships, while the second stage refines the LLM’s reasoning capabilities to interpret and analyze these aligned representations.
 Throughout both stages, we keep the parameters of the TSFM frozen to preserve its pretrained temporal knowledge, while allowing the LLM’s parameters to remain trainable, ensuring adaptive learning without compromising the integrity of the encoded time series features.

-\textbf{Stage 1: Pre-training for Language-Timeseries Alignment.} In this stage, our primary objective is to align temporal data with textual information.
+\textbf{Stage 1: Pre-training for Language-Timeseries Alignment.} This stage aligns temporal data with textual information.
 We initially leverage synthesized data from~\citep{xie2024chatts}, which provides predefined templates to describe time series attributes.
-However, while this template-based data offers accurate numerical information, its focus on specific time series patterns limits diversity, and the caption structure is monotonous.
-This lack of diversity can lead to overfitting to the templates, encouraging the model to learn shallow patterns and resulting in poor generalization ability~\citep{dong2025advances, choi2024voldoger}.
+Although these template-based data offer accurate numerical information, their focus on specific time series patterns limits diversity, and the caption structure is monotonous.
+This lack of diversity can lead to overfitting to the templates, encouraging the model to learn shallow patterns and resulting in poor generalization~\citep{dong2025advances, choi2024voldoger}.
 To alleviate this problem, we draw inspiration from captioning techniques in multimodal LLMs~\citep{chen2024sharegpt4v}.
-We synthesize comprehensive captions using advanced LLMs (e.g., GPT-4.1) to enrich our alignment data.
-Specifically, we collect time series from two sources: ~\citep{merrill2024language}, which includes contextual information, and synthetic data from Chronos~\citep{ansari2024chronos}, which provides pure numerical time series.
+We synthesize comprehensive captions using advanced models (e.g., GPT-4.1) to enrich our alignment data.
+Specifically, we collect time series from two sources: \citep{merrill2024language}, which includes contextual information, and synthetic data from Chronos~\citep{ansari2024chronos}, which provides pure numerical time series.

 \textbf{Attribute-aware Captioning.} Caption generation has been extensively investigated in visual domains~\citep{cheng2023beyond, cheng2025caparena, chen2024sharegpt4video}, playing a crucial role in multimodal alignment.
 However, time series captioning remains largely underexplored, presenting a significant impediment to achieving comprehensive alignment.
 To address this gap, we introduce a straightforward approach for generating scalable time series captions, as shown in Figure~\ref{fig:caption}.